Pranitha19/CLOUD-LEARNING-JOURNEY/README.md

 # Week 1: Introduction to Cloud
 - Learned about different cloud deployment types
+- - Learned what is cloud computing and its benefits

   Cloud-based deployment : Applications and services are hosted on cloud infrastructure (e.g., AWS, Azure, GCP) and accessed over the internet.